Username2481632/QuoteFinder/README.md

 ## Features

-- **Cascade verification** - Multiple AI models validate each match for high precision
+- **Multi-model support** - Use single or multiple AI models for classification
 - **Automatic model management** - Models load on-demand and stay cached for performance
 - **Automatic Ollama startup** - Starts Ollama if not running
 - **Multiple file formats** - HTML (paragraphs) and TXT (stanzas)